learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     - `git add .` to add all changes
     - `git commit -m "helpful message"`
     - `git push` which may give you a message including a more specific command to run; if it does, run that command.

+## General Feedback
+- You've got a random folder `ruby-oo-self-person...` inside of your file structure..?
+You can get rid of that
+- Your basics of associations are pretty solid so far.
+See some notes in both files for ways to improve, including not writing duplicate code and know when to pass an instance versus a name string.
+- Be careful of your syntax; syntax errors can take up a lot of the time during the assessment, thereby making you unable to complete all of the deliverables!